Best Business Bank Accounts for Dropshipping

-Number three, if you have an (LLC) limited liability company, which people do to protect their personal assets like a house with a lot of equity in it or have a lot of cash or a brokerage account somewhere where there's a lot of cash or equity.
-It's the least expensive, easiest to form business entity that is legally separate from your personal assets.
+Number three, an (LLC) limited liability company, which people create to protect their personal assets like a house with a lot of equity in it or have a lot of cash or a brokerage account somewhere where there's a lot of cash or equity, is the least expensive, easiest to form business entity that is legally separate from your personal assets.
 If you're that type of person, who has assets to protect, I definitely recommend getting an LLC.

 I recommend setting up a business in either Florida or Wyoming because those two states have a really easy formation.
 Very low taxes, things like that.
 But you will need your formation documents and your operating agreement if you have an LLC to set up a business checking account at a bank.

 I recommend INCFile for getting an LLC.
 It's easy, affordable, and they provide all the paperwork you need available in an online portal and they offer great support.

 If your state requires DBA, you'll need to get one.
 And so you'll need to provide your EIN, your LLC formation documents, your LLC operating agreements, and your DBA (if required) to the business banker.
 And you'll usually need to apply in person in order to get the account.
 There are some services now that actually do this for you.

 Now that you have an idea of what it takes to get a business checking account, and why you need to get one, let's talk about the best banks to go for.

 Number one is Wells Fargo.
 I recommend Wells Fargo.
 One, because I use them personally, and I like them.
 They're really easy to work with.
 Number two is because I operate in Wyoming, and Wyoming is where I have a business located because of the great privacy, low taxes, its retail.
 I don't have to charge sales tax anywhere outside Wyoming, which is a very low volume state as far as orders for me.
 So that's great.